LOADING

 Users: more than 365 million

 Wikipedia is a free, user-generated multilingual encyclopedia.
-It contains over 20 million articles, and it provides information on everything that you need.
-For the latest events, too, people search on Wikipedia for reliable information.
+It contains over 20 million articles and provides information on everything you need.
+For the latest events, people search on Wikipedia for reliable information.
 It is well-known for reliable and perfect information.
 Today, about 90,000 active contributors write for Wikipedia regularly, and the articles are available in 282 languages!
-According to the statistics, about 2.7 billion are from the United States alone out of its total monthly page views.
+According to the statistics, about 2.7 billion people are from the United States alone out of its total monthly page views.
 It is and will remain among the ten most visited websites worldwide.

 More Sites

-Forum websites like Answers.com, where people can discuss various topics, government sites, which support tourism or provide information on food and drugs, medicines, etc., like nal.usda.gov, cancer.gov, nlm.nih.gov or sites launched by educational and nonprofit institutions, etc., come under this category.
+Forum websites like Answers.com, where people can discuss various topics, government sites that support tourism or provide information on food and drugs, medicines, etc., like nal.usda.gov, cancer.gov, nlm.nih.gov, or sites launched by educational and nonprofit institutions, etc., come under this category.

 Mailing and Communication Sites